aproposts/PS-Profile/ReadMe.md

 PowerShell 5.1 and PowerShell (Core) 7.2 and all PowerShell hosts (Windows Terminal, VSCode, etc.).

 I keep one copy at the PowerShell (Core) 7.2 `$PROFILE.CurrentUserAllHosts` location (`~\Documents\Powershell\profile.ps1`) and have stub `profile.ps1` files for Windows PowerShell and other users which dot-source this profile.

 ## Features

-The goal with this profile is to small enhancements to make for a more pleasant terminal experience without going overboard on the level of customization.
+The goal with this profile is to provide small enhancements which make for a more pleasant terminal experience without going overboard on the level of customization.
 If it were to be branded, 'Default Plus' would be a good name.

 ### Aliases